hoangvanphi2004/Filter/README.md

 After you finish, press 'q' to save the mask file.
 The file would automatically save as 'mask.png'.

 Some example of bad pixel-range value:
-- The range is too small.
-As you can see the border of the image have many tiny white dot that we dont expect.
+- <b>The range is too small.</b> As you can see the border of the image have many tiny white dot that we dont expect.
 It will make the mask look ugly

   ![image](https://github.com/user-attachments/assets/65eb620a-d22d-4b26-abf1-74725ac4c2bc)

-- The range is too big.
-The range is too big that the background start invade the mask area, make it look ugly too
+- <b>The range is too big.</b> When the range is too big, he background start invade the mask area, make it look ugly too

   ![image](https://github.com/user-attachments/assets/df88d0f1-cb64-43b9-99a7-0d623ddbed23)